2007 Hawaii Warriors football team: Washington

+Georgia—Sugar Bowl

 The 2008 Allstate Sugar Bowl Game was an American college football bowl game.
 It was part of the Bowl Championship Series (BCS) for the 2007 NCAA Division I FBS football season, and was the 74th Sugar Bowl.
 It was played on January 1, 2008, in the Louisiana Superdome in New Orleans.

 Because the SEC champion (LSU) was slated to participate in the BCS National Championship Game, the number-five Georgia Bulldogs were selected to host the number-ten, WAC champion Hawaii Warriors, the last undefeated major college football team going into the bowl season.

 The Warriors were only the third team not in any of the six BCS conferences (not counting major independent Notre Dame) to play in a BCS game.
 Boise State qualified for the 2007 Fiesta Bowl, and Utah made the same game two years earlier.
 Both teams won their respective games.